Key Takeaways

 Frequently Asked Questions

-**19 states** have enacted comprehensive privacy laws in effect or taking effect during 2026.
+**20 states** have enacted comprehensive privacy laws in effect or taking effect during 2026 (California, Virginia, Colorado, Connecticut, Utah, Texas, Florida, Oregon, Montana, Delaware, Iowa, New Hampshire, New Jersey, Tennessee, Minnesota, Maryland, Indiana, Kentucky, Nebraska, Rhode Island).
 The number is expected to exceed 25 by 2028.

 Not for most data.
 The majority use an **opt-out model**.
 However, nearly every state requires **opt-in for sensitive data** (health, biometric, geolocation, children's data).
 Utah is the exception, requiring only notice for sensitive data.

-GPC is a browser signal that communicates opt-out preference. **7 states** legally require honoring it: California, Colorado, Connecticut, Texas, Montana, Oregon, and Minnesota.
+GPC is a browser signal that communicates opt-out preference. **12 states** legally require honoring it as of 2026: California, Colorado, Connecticut, Delaware, Maryland, Minnesota, Montana, Nebraska, New Hampshire, New Jersey, Oregon, and Texas.
 Sephora was fined **$1.2 million** in part for failing to process GPC.
 The trend is toward more states requiring it.

 Yes, and it is a valid simplification.
 California has the most comprehensive requirements, so universal application generally satisfies other states.
 Tradeoff: over-compliance in weaker states, and some states have unique provisions California does not address.